-- Using problems solving websites or other internet resources to get solutions. - Getting help in any from from other people on the exams (tests). - Sharing solutions and/or answers with other people.
+- Using problems solving websites or other internet resources to get solutions. - Getting help in any from from other people on the exams. - Sharing solutions and/or answers with other people.

 All cases of violation of academic integrity will be reported immediately to the Academic Judiciary.
-Students who admitted dishonesty will face
+Students who admitted dishonesty for the first time will face